Report predicts growth in Canadian renewable diesel production @BiomassMagazine

 The blend rate for biodiesel and renewable diesel was approximately 2.8 percent last year, up from 2.7 percent in 2020.

 Canada’s Clean Fuel Standard is expected to boost biofuel use in the coming years.
-The program aims to achieve 30 million tons of annual reductions in greenhouse gas (GHG) emission by 2030, according to the report.
+The program aims to achieve 30 million tons of annual reductions in greenhouse gas (GHG) emissions by 2030, according to the report.

 A draft regulation was published in December 2020, outlining a nationwide framework for adopting a carbon intensity (CI) approach for renewable fuels.
 The final regulation is expected to be published this spring.